Graduate Academic Procedures and Regulations

 No change of grade may be made later than one semester (or term) following the semester in which the grade was received.
 The Provost may make exceptions to the timeline for faculty responses as needed.

 Complaints of an Academic Nature.
 Complaints related to academics but unrelated to grade appeals will follow the same general procedures as outlined above for grade appeals.
-The complaint must be made in writing using the form published on wesportal, to the instructor, with a copy to the director of the academic program.
+To file a complaint, use the Personnel Complaint form or General Campus Incident form located on https://www.wesleyancollege.edu/about/compliance/reporting.cfm.
 If the complaint is not resolved, the student may appeal to the division chair, then the Provost of the College, and finally the President of the College.

 Graduation.
 Graduate degrees are conferred upon satisfactory completion of all requirements, as announced on the program academic calendar.
 A minimum of 30 credits is required for a graduate program at Wesleyan College.
 Refer to the program of study to review credit requirements on each individual program.